radeonxray/Bowling/README.md

 * Make sure the IDE is pointing on the ***Main***-java.
     * Alternative, right click on the ***Main***-file (should be located *Bowling/src/main/java/com.company/main.java*)
 * Current results should be shown in the console as text elements
+* Run the application
+    * Results are shown in the console and posted through the POST-API
 #

 ### Incomplete Work and minor thoughts